Not all anime is based on manga. Some are original creations, while others might be adapted from light novels, video games, or even real-life events.

 No, they're not the same.
 Manga is like a comic book, while anime is the animated version.
 They have some similarities, but also many differences.

 No, they're not the same.
-Manga are comic books, while anime are animated shows.
-They have different mediums and ways of presenting stories.
+Manga is a print medium, while anime is animated.
+They have different ways of presenting stories and visuals.